 Completing financial audits and establishing appropriate internal controls are essential to maintaining financial health in your community.
 There are various requirements cities should be aware of regarding when an audit or financial examination is needed and how to file related reports with the state.
 Also, cities need to review audit and examination findings and implement any recommendations the auditor makes.
-Significant changes were made to the municipal oversight system during the 2012 legislative session as all cities are required to complete either an annual audit, annual examination or periodic examination.

 When Audits are Required

 Chapter 11 of the Code of Iowa details when audits or examinations are required:

 - Cities with a population over 2,000 must have an audit every year.

 - Cities with populations 2,000 and under are required, at minimum, to complete either an annual examination or periodic examination.
 The system is based on annual budgeted expenditures:

 - Cities with $1 million or more in budgeted expenditures for two consecutive years must complete an annual examination.